About

 Life After Sports

-It’s common for former professional athletes to struggle with a lack of structure.
+It’s common for former pro athletes to struggle with a lack of structure as they transition from sports.
 The constant rhythm of training seems to disappear overnight.
 When you’re active in your career, you have everything scheduled for you.
 The when, where, and for how long is up to the team or institution, and you’re just along for the ride.
-You’re also used to a certain amount of attention from friends, fans — even the press; and the absence of this attention can be difficult to deal with.
+You’re also used to a certain amount of attention from friends, fans — even the press; and the absence of this attention can be difficult to deal with in a post-athletic career.

 Then comes the issue of finances.
 For those fortunate enough to become famous, retirement is a bit easier.
 Not only do well-known athletes have more earnings to save from higher salaries, it’s also easier to continue endorsement deals or carry on in the sports world as a TV or radio commentator.
 But most players?
 Not so much.

-Living at a high-profile level may have drained your resources, and without that income stream, it can be difficult to maintain your lifestyle.
-This is also a serious change that may be abrupt for players who aren’t sure how to transfer their skills to the business world.
-Adaptation is critical at this stage, and sometimes players are able to use the resources they have to invest in small businesses.
-In fact, according to the research statistics website Small Business Trends, 23% of NFL football retirees are now small business owners.
+Living a high-profile lifestyle may have depleted financial resources, and without a steady income stream, maintaining that lifestyle can be challenging.
+This abrupt change can be particularly difficult for those unsure of how to transfer their skills to the business world.
+Adaptation is crucial during this career transition, and with foresight and financial planning, some players successfully invest in small businesses.
+According to the research website Small Business Trends, 23% of retired NFL players have become small business owners.

-Some famous athletes have been candid about their struggles with painkillers or other substances, like Tiger Woods and Brett Favre, and there are problems for retired athletes as well.
-Decades worth of training can take its toll on the human body, not to mention multiple injuries over the course of a career.
-One study published by the Clinical Journal of Sport Medicine showed that over 25% of retired NFL players who were exposed to opioids during their active playing years had used them within a month of the survey.
-And some athletes have admitted to becoming addicted due to lack of health insurance in retirement.
+Some famous athletes, such as Tiger Woods and Brett Favre, have been open about their struggles with addiction to opioids or other substances.
+The challenges extend to retired athletes as well.
+Decades of intense training can take a significant toll on the human body, compounded by numerous injuries sustained throughout a career.
+A study published in the Clinical Journal of Sport Medicine found that over 25% of retired NFL players who were exposed to opioids during their active playing years reported using them within a month of the survey.
+Additionally, some athletes have admitted to developing addictions linked to the lasting impact of sports injuries and their treatment.

-During a town hall panel last year on opioid abuse, retired quarterback Ray Lucas confessed to an opioid addiction because he couldn’t afford neck surgery for a previous injury (the NFL only offers five years of health insurance for retirees).
-According to Forbes, the average salary across all American professional sports leagues is anywhere from $300k to $6 million.
-That may have sounded like a lot of money when you were young, but when you retire in your thirties or forties, that coverage runs out fast – and you have to find a substantial policy that can cover your needs for decades to come.
+During a town hall panel on opioid abuse, retired quarterback Ray Lucas admitted to struggling with opioid addiction because he couldn’t afford neck surgery for a previous injury (the NFL provides retirees with only five years of health insurance).
+According to Forbes, the average salary across American professional sports leagues ranges from $300,000 to $6 million.
+While that may seem like a lot of money early in life, retiring in your 30s or 40s means that coverage runs out quickly, leaving you to secure a substantial policy that can meet your healthcare needs for decades to come.

 Grieve, Heal, Create a Vision

-If you’re an athlete at the end of your college or pro career, it’s absolutely essential to grieve what you’re losing.
-Saying goodbye to something that consumed you for so long and acknowledging those feelings is part of the grieving process.
-Most people think we only go through the stages of grief when we lose someone we love, but that’s not true.
-Losing something we love can cause us to experience the same range of feelings.
+If you’re an athlete nearing the end of your college or professional career, it’s important to grieve what you are losing.
+Saying goodbye to something that has consumed so much of your life and acknowledging those emotions is a vital part of the grieving process.
+Many people assume the stages of grief only apply when we lose someone we love, but that’s not the case.
+Losing something we love can trigger the same range of powerful emotions.

-Once you’ve fully grieved, you can embrace the exciting concept of reinventing yourself.
-You can do whatever it is you want to do without the rigorous schedule of training, practice, travel, and competition.
-You are now free to invent a new dream for yourself that may or may not include the sport you were successful in.
+Once you’ve fully grieved, you can embrace the exciting opportunity to reinvent yourself.
+Without the demanding schedule of training, practice, travel, and competition, you are free to explore new possibilities.
+This is your chance to create a new dream for yourself — one that may or may not involve the sport where you once found success.

-Rediscover a Sense of Purpose at The Meadows Malibu
+Support for Athletes: Rediscover Purpose at The Meadows Malibu

-If retiring from elite athletics or a professional sports career has resulted in deep grief, depression, a loss of purpose, substance abuse, or depression, you may want to consider treatment to help you work through these issues.
-The Meadows Malibu is a private, 12-bed facility fully prepared to support you through this difficult time with a customized treatment plan to meet your unique needs.
-We can help you develop the tools necessary for transformation and reinvention so you can find healing and new purpose.
+If retiring from elite athletics or a professional sports career has led to deep grief, a loss of purpose, substance abuse, or depression, treatment may help you work through these challenges.
+The Meadows Malibu is a private, 12-bed facility equipped to support high-profile individuals like you during this difficult time, offering a customized treatment plan tailored to your unique needs.
+We can help you develop the tools necessary for transformation and reinvention, so you can find healing, enhanced emotional well-being, and renewed purpose.

 To learn more about our treatment program, contact us today.